markfinger/webpack-build/README.md

 -------

 When a request comes in and the cache has a record matching a particular config file, the cached data is compared against the current timestamps on both the config file and the source files.
-If the file system reports more recent timestamps than the cached data, the wrapper waits for webpack to recompile.
+If the file system indicates that the cached data may be out of date, the wrapper will wait for webpack to rebuild, before responding.

 Whenever a compiler successfully builds (either in the foreground or background), the cache is updated with the output from the build process.